hashicorp/terraform-provider-google/website/docs/r/app_engine_flexible_app_version.html.markdown

 * `instances` -
   (Required)
   Number of instances to assign to the service at the start.
-This number can later be altered by using the Modules API set_num_instances() function.
+  **Note:** When managing the number of instances at runtime through the App Engine Admin API or the (now deprecated) Python 2
+  Modules API set_num_instances() you must use `lifecycle.ignore_changes = ["manual_scaling"[0].instances]` to prevent drift detection.

 ## Attributes Reference